 Maldivian domestic carrier Flyme (Villa Air) will start seaplane operations soon after Malé International Airport opens a new seaplane terminal.

-Flyme, the airline subsidiary of Maldivian conglomerate Villa Group, has ordered four de Havilland Canada Series 300 Twin Otter floatplanes, says Flyme managing director, Abdulla Nashid.
+Flyme, the airline subsidiary of Maldivian conglomerate Villa Group, has bought four de Havilland Canada Series 300 Twin Otter floatplanes, says Flyme managing director, Abdulla Nashid.
 The aircraft will be delivered in October, he says, adding that the new seaplane terminal at Malé airport is due to open in August and will have twice the capacity of the old terminal.

 Abdulla says they chose the Series 300 Twin Otter because it has good economics and reliability.
 The Series 300 model is also preferred over the new glass cockpit-equipped Viking Air 400 model because maintenance crews want the proven reliability of the Series 300 model, he adds.